nomadicpeople/linux_tutorial/docs/07-Storage-in-Linux/02-File-System-in-Linux.md

 # File System in Linux

-  - Take me to the [Tutorial](https://kodekloud.com/courses/873064/lectures/17074603)

-  - In this lecture we will cover the most commonly used file systems from EXT2 to EXT4.
+  - In this section we will cover the most commonly used file systems from EXT2 to EXT4.

     ![fs](../../images/fs.PNG)